WolfoIsBestWolf/ror2-FixedSpawnDissonance/mod-VanillaArtifactsPlus/README.md

 				<br>
 				Adds Hermit Crabs to the spawn pool.<br>
 				<br>
-				On Commencement enemies can spawn as Perfected.<br>
+				On Commencement, all monsters can spawn as Perfected.<br>
 				<br>
-				Enemies with skins will have a random skin per stage.
+				monsters with skins will have a random skin per stage.
 (Titan, Golem, etc.)<br>
 				Evens out the enemy categories for better balance.<br>
 				<br>
 			</td>